 Follow up with reading.
 Here is a starter book list.

-Explore the US Environmental Protection Agency’s Learn about Water web page.
+Explore the US Environmental Protection Agency’s Water Topics web page.

 Research the watershed by learning to use your county’s Geographic Information System (GIS).